-- 9-4 FACILITY ON-SITE WATER STORAGE. - 9-4.1 General. - 9-4.1.1 On-site fire protection water storage must comply with NFPA 22, except where specifically modified by this UFC. - 9-4.1.2 For Army projects where on-site storage is provided via tanks, the storage must be divided into two or more approximately equal capacity tanks, arranged so that at least one-half of the water supply will always be available during tank maintenance. - 9-4.1.3 The discharge or suction line(s) from each individual tank or reservoir section must be sized to deliver the maximum required flow. - 9-4.2 Quantity. - 9-4.2.1 The total supply stored for fire protection purposes must be sufficient to meet the Facility's maximum required Fire Water Demand for the applicable duration specified in this UFC.
-Provide a usable storage capacity equal to 120 percent of the maximum fire protection system demand. - 9-4.2.2 In calculating the fire protection water storage requirement, a reduction in storage capacity is acceptable if an adequate replenishment source is available.
+- 9-4 FACILITY ON-SITE WATER STORAGE. - 9-4.1 General. - 9-4.1.1 On-site fire protection water storage must comply with NFPA 22, except where specifically modified by this UFC.\2\ - 9-4.1.2 /2/The discharge or suction line(s) from each individual tank or reservoir section must be sized to deliver the maximum required flow. - 9-4.2 Quantity. - 9-4.2.1 The total \2\usable/2/ supply stored \2\/2/must be \2\equal to 120% of/2/ the Facility's maximum required Fire Water Demand for the applicable duration specified in this UFC\2\ plus any applicable domestic or industrial/2/ demand. - 9-4.2.2 In calculating the fire protection water storage requirement, a reduction in storage capacity is acceptable if an adequate replenishment source is available.
 Factors that must be evaluated include the reliability of the makeup supply, its sustained flow capacity, its method of operation (automatic or manual), and flow limitations imposed by the capacity of treatment operations. - 9-4.3 Replenishment of Storage.